VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 > But the format may also serve as a barrier to entire classes of candidates.
 For example, in our study, all of the women who took the public interview failed, while all of the women who took the private interview passed.
 Our study was limited, and a larger sample size would be needed to draw firm conclusions, but the idea that the very design of the interview process may effectively exclude an entire class of job candidates is troubling.

-Much as society writ large is convinced DNA evidence and machine learning are "objective," tech is at best convinced coding interviews are also free from bias and at worst happy to capitalize on it.
+Much as society writ large is convinced [DNA evidence](https://www.youtube.com/watch?v=ScmJvmzDcG0) and [AI](https://www.theguardian.com/technology/2016/mar/24/tay-microsofts-ai-chatbot-gets-a-crash-course-in-racism-from-twitter) are "objective," tech is at best convinced coding interviews are also free from bias or at worst happy to capitalize on their bias.
 Bias in coding interviews could be favoritism, intentional or otherwise, reflected in choice of coding problem or leniency in evaluation.
 They are also biased against realistic forms of working.
-In real life, we don't have people staring at us as we type scrutinizing our work and mannerisms.
+In real life, we don't have people staring at us as we type to scrutinize our work and mannerisms.
 We have access to Google, Stack Overflow, and other resources.
-The discomfort produced by this awkward, contrived situation hurts otherwise talented candidates—particularly those in communities already systematically excluded in tech like the women in the study.
+The discomfort produced by contrived awkwardness in coding interviews hurts otherwise talented candidates—particularly those in communities already systematically excluded in tech like the women in the study.

 But that's one study you say.
 OK, but consider anecdotal evidence from elite engineers.
 [Jenn Creighton](https://twitter.com/gurlcode),